-Master Shipping Labels Field Descri Bar Code Mandatory Kar Kar Text Mandatory Conform OK/NOK Remarks Y / N Prefix Format Y / N Supp Shape "Master Label" Heading No Yes Supplier Name No Optional Supplier Address No Optional Supplier Code Optional V 3 of 9 Optional Part Number 856 LIN-03 Yes Р 3 of 9 Yes Do not include the rev in the part number field Also known as "Rev" or "ECL" Part Revision 830 LIN-05 856 LIN-07 No Yes Also known as "Rev" or "ECL" Part Description Item description from Purchase Order 830 PID-05 No Yes Quantity 856 CLD-02 Yes Q 3 of 9 Yes Total of all container quantities on the master unit Number of Containers No Yes Number of serialized containers on the master unit Lot/Serial Number 856 REF-02 Yes S 3 of 9 Yes Include 3 letter supplier prefix Shipper Number 856 BSN-02 Optional Optional Shipper No should begin with 3 letter supplier prefix.
+Master Shipping Labels Field Descri Bar Code Mandatory Kar Bar Code Text Mandatory Conform OK/NOK Remarks Y / N Prefix Format Y / N Supp Shape "Master Label" Heading No Yes Supplier Name No Optional Supplier Address No Optional Supplier Code Optional V 3 of 9 Optional Part Number 856 LIN-03 Yes Р 3 of 9 Yes Suffixes such as -20, -21, -70, and 71 are part of the part number & should be included .
+Part Revision 830 LIN-05 856 LIN-07 No Yes Suffixes" such as -01, -03, -04 are revisions.
+Not to be used as part of the part number .
+Part Description Item description from Purchase Order 830 PID-05 No Yes Quantity 856 CLD-02 Yes Q 3 of 9 Yes Total of all container quantities on the master unit Number of Containers No Yes Number of serialized containers on the master unit Lot/Serial Number 856 REF-02 Yes S 3 of 9 Yes Include 3 letter supplier prefix Shipper Number 856 BSN-02 Optional Optional Shipper No should begin with 3 letter supplier prefix.
 Date Must be Manufacturing Date or Shipping Date 856 DTM011 When ship date is used No Yes Destination Location Ship-to Address 830 N1ST-01, N3, N4 No Optional